bigmickey/bigmickey.github.io/_drafts/TavernTalkTable_CrabCove.md

 1 ..
 As Rich As A Covian
 2 ..
 Ballad of Raegarth and Etheroulla
 3 ..
 Planky Town and options for travel across Dragon Straits 4 ..
-Lune Dragon acolytes (Brother Callum and Sister Cowley) from Great Snout island 5 days sail west of Dragon's Neck island 5 ..
+Lunar Dragon acolytes (Brother Callum and Sister Cowley) from Great Snout island 5 days sail west of Dragon's Neck island
+5 ..
 Dwayne Rock - roll again but he isn't as knowledgeable 6 ..
 Erolf the Orc and his Swordfort
 7 ..
 Goodwood / Wildwood encroachment